 - Apps to Stay Social and See Friends While Isolated Over Coronavirus

 - Consider starting an herb or vegetable garden.
-Visit the University of California Master Gardner Program for beginner, intermediate, or advanced gardening tips and resources.
+Visit the University of California Master Gardener Program for beginner, intermediate, or advanced gardening tips and resources.

 - Spend some time learning about the important initiatives that Institute for Sustainability has been implementing to help make our campus more sustainable.

 - Use this extra time at home to declutter your room, organize your space, or deep clean your home.
 Gather some of your belongings that you no longer use, and set them aside to donate once the COVID-19 pandemic is over.